-Those academically qualified students who are unable to fulfill the requirements of the Basic Program during their freshman and sophomore years may qualify for admission to the Officer Development Course by successfully completing AROTC Basic Camp preparatory training.
+Those academically qualified students who are unable to fulfill the requirements of the Basic Program during their freshman and sophomore years may qualify for admission to the Officer Development Course by successfully completing AROTC National Leadership Course preparatory training.
 This option is primarily designed to meet the needs of transfer students, those completing the sophomore year, and others including graduate students who have four semesters (two years) remaining at the university.
 This option provides a two-year program in lieu of the standard four-year curriculum.

-The Basic Camp option consists of a five-week training period conducted at an active Army post during the summer months.
+The National Leadership Course option consists of a five-week training period conducted at an active Army post during the summer months.
 Students desiring to exercise this option are required to submit a formal application and pass a general physical.

-Students electing the Basic Camp training program will receive approximately \$700 in addition to travel expenses to and from the camp.
+Students electing the National Leadership Course training program will receive approximately \$700 in addition to travel expenses to and from the camp.
 Uniforms, housing, medical care, and meals are furnished by the government at no charge to the student during the camp.
-Additionally, students may receive 3 hours of academic credit at no charge for participating in the Basic Camp.
+Additionally, students may receive 3 hours of academic credit at no charge for participating in the National Leadership Course.

-The deadline for applications to Basic Camp is April 20.
+The deadline for applications to National Leadership Course is April 20.
 Interested students should contact the Military Science Department at 334.244.3528.

-Officer Development Course (Advanced Program)
+Officer Development Course (Advanced P rogram)

 The Advanced Program, which is composed of the MILS 3000- and 4000-series courses, is designed to fully develop a cadet's leadership and management potential as well as those personal characteristics desired of an Army Officer.
-The program's objective is to produce the highest caliber junior officer, fully capable of discharging a wide spectrum of command and management responsibilities in the modem Army.
+The program's objective is to produce the highest caliber junior officer, fully capable of discharging a wide spectrum of command and management responsibilities in the modern Army.

 The Officer Development Course consists of a four-semester block of instruction normally taken during the junior and senior years.
 Successful completion of four courses, together with leadership laboratory, fulfills military science academic requirements for award of an officer's commission.
 Three credit hours per semester are earned in each of the courses.
-Students receive a subsistence allowance of \$200 a month (tax free), not to exceed \$2,000 per academic year, while enrolled.
+Students receive a subsistence allowance of \$300 a month for juniors; \$350 a month for seniors.